gausby/ecoule/documentation/building-an-ecoute-data-source.md

-# Building an Écoute Data Source
+# Building an Écoule Data Source
-The following example is a minimal implementation of an Écoute Data Source.
+The following example is a minimal implementation of an Écoule Data Source.

     function Source (config) {
         // a Source require a 'title' property